Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 - Do the world’s greatest job “baby proofing” the area.

-5. Child proof the door.
+5. Child proof the door

-This may be a tad controversial, but hear me out: We child proof the door and lock the kids in.
-Why?
-Because they are 18 months old and that’s way too little to be wandering around the house at night.
+This may be a tad controversial, but hear me out: We child proof the door (or these for lever doors) and lock the kids in.

-PLUS, this sets you up for success in training them to stay in their room and not wandering down the hall at 5:15 am to say “Happy Saturday”.
+PLUS, this sets you up for success in training them to stay in their room and not wandering down the hall at 5:15 am to say “Happy Saturday.”
+You’re welcome.

-6. Start the transition with nap time.
+6. Start the transition with nap time

-We started all our kid bed transitions with at nap time instead of bedtime.
+My husband and I started all our kid bed transitions with at nap time instead of bedtime.
 Naps are heavenly, of course, but not as critical as a full night of sleep – to all parties involved.
-It’s a low commitment/low impact time to start.

 My best advice: keep repeating the same phrase: “Stay in bed and fall asleep” as you kiss them good night and shut the door.